Tips to help spot a scam

 A scammer posing as a legitimate seller may:

-Scammers have been using the COVID-19 (Coronavirus) pandemic to their advantage, creating an opportunity to run online scams, including puppy scams.
-According to the Australian Competition & Consumer Commission (ACCC), Australians lost nearly $300,000 to puppy scams in the first five months of 2020 alone.
+Scammers used the COVID-19 (Coronavirus) pandemic to their advantage, creating an opportunity to run online scams, including puppy scams.
+According to the Australian Competition & Consumer Commission (ACCC), opens in new window, Australians lost nearly $300,000 to puppy scams in the first five months of 2020 alone.

 In a puppy scam, an individual or business offers to sell a popular breed of dog for a low price.
 However, after money is transferred to secure the purchase, all communications stop.